mattsmith13815/GoK8s/readme.md

 ## Single Build Command:
 .\build_and_deploy.ps1

-## Remote Registry for Container Images?
+## To Do:
-To Do
+- Remote Registry push for Container Images